mdavids/rfc/content/draft-davids-forsalereg-19.md

 injection, as well as spoofing techniques based on Unicode manipulation, including bidirectional text attacks and homograph attacks.

-Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.
-Possible approaches include maintaining a list of validated URIs or applying other validation methods after parsing and before publishing.
+Therefore, it is **RECOMMENDED** that any parsing and publishing be conducted with the utmost care.
+Possible approaches include output sanitisation, maintaining a curated and validated list of URIs, or applying other validation methods, such as URI reputation checks before display.

 Automatically following URIs from "\_for-sale" records without user consent creates security risks, including exposure to malware,